codepantha/ticketly/README.md

 # 📖 Ticketly <a name="about-project"></a>

-**[Blog]** A fully functional web app that allows companies to track the progress of their projects using tickets.
+**[Ticketly]** A fully functional web app that allows companies to track the progress of their projects using tickets.
 Users can create tickets, add comments, and update the status of the tickets.

 ## 🛠 Built With <a name="built-with"></a>